Duggar Drama: Dillards Still Lashing Out At Santa, And Who Exactly Is Derick’s ‘Maneater?’

 Duggar son-in-law Derick Dillard took some heat recently for an announcement about Santa.
 Since then, he’s attempted to justify the incident.
-His wife, Jill Duggar Dillard, and mother Cathy Dillard, are now joining in the task.
+His wife, Jill Duggar Dillard, and mother, Cathy Dillard, are now joining in the task.
 Dillard also threw out another tweet this week attacking some unnamed female — might it be Amy Duggar King?

 While the Duggar family hasn’t made much effort to express an opinion regarding Santa, they have said they celebrate Christmas a bit differently than some.
 In a video in 2014, Josh Duggar was featured in a video discussing the Duggar style of Christmas celebration.
 While he didn’t mention Santa, Michelle Duggar did say that their family uses banners to celebrate Jesus’ birthday.
-Josh also noted that the Duggar household celebrates with only a tiny tabletop tree, though video by Jessa Duggar Seewald in 2016 showed a full sized tree in the Duggar home.
+Josh also noted that the Duggar household celebrates with only a tiny tabletop tree, though video by Jessa Duggar Seewald in 2016 showed a full-sized tree in the Duggar home.

 One Duggar son-in-law, however, has been quite outspoken about Santa.
-Derick Dillard tweeted, then deleted, the following:
+Derick Dillard tweeted, then deleted, the following.

-He later defended the assertion,sharing an opinion from a pastor who said Santa was superfluous.
+He later defended the assertion, sharing an opinion from a pastor who said Santa was superfluous.
 Neither Derick nor any of the Duggar family, however, defended the action of declaring this to other people’s kids.

 However, while the Duggar side of the family may be remaining silent, Derick’s own mom and his wife teamed up to tell viewers that it’s not only Jesus who makes Santa unnecessary.
 Jill Duggar Dillard shared a photo of her mother-in-law Cathy and son Israel, with Cathy wearing an apron reading